ReccaRose/ReccaRose/README.md

 ###This project is my first demo using GitHub.

 - 🔭 I’m currently working on finishing up training to be a software programmer.
-- 🌱 I’m currently learning about GitHub today.
+- 🌱 I’m currently learning about Git, GitHub and GitKraken.
 - 🤔 I’m looking for help with strengthening my skills.
 - 📫 How to reach me: beckyrosemiller@gmail.com
 - 😄 Pronouns: She/Her